Skip to main content

 Oops!
 Something went wrong while submitting the form.

-This is the heart of why AI should matter to you.
+This is the heart of why AI should matter to us.

 Three days to make the other mistake